camerongreen/alq/README.md

 Animal Liberation Queensland
 ============================

-This is the code for the website http://alq.org.au
+This is the code for the websites alq.org.au and rethinkrodeos.com

 # Build intro